fvangef/mlgsc/README.md

     NLEAEVTNIMHEIGVPAHIKGYQYLRDAIIMVVKDLDVINSITKQLYPTIAKEYNTTPSR
     VERAIRHAIEVAWSRGQIDTIDSLFGYTINVGKGKPTNSEFIAMVAD

-It is advisable to have more than one reference sequence per OTU, but in our experience adding more than a dozen does little to enhance the classifier's accuracy.
-Ideally each OTU should be represented by roughly the same number of sequences, but since the alignment is subjected to Henikoff weighting the program can tolerate large variations (this is often the case when downloading all representatives of a given gene from a database: some genera like
+It is advisable to have more than one sequence per reference taxon, but in our experience adding more than a dozen does little to enhance the classifier's accuracy.
+Ideally each taxon should be represented by roughly the same number of sequences, but since the alignment is subjected to Henikoff weighting the program can tolerate large variations (this is often the case when downloading all representatives of a given gene from a database: some genera like